ConnorHorve/virtual-enterprise-creation/README.md

 - **User Login Tests**: Ensure that users can successfully log in to domain-joined machines.
 - **Group Policy Application**: Test if Group Policies are applied to machines and users correctly.

-## Common Issues & Troubleshooting
+## Common Issues and Troubleshooting

 During the setup and maintenance of the Virtual Enterprise environment, you may run into several issues.
 This section includes common problems and troubleshooting steps.